 - Promote inclusivity and celebrate diversity

-The Planning Grant is intended to provide grantees with time and resources to advance an idea to the point where, if selected, the applicants could begin implementation of their project in a timely manner.
-Planning grant grantees will have a period of 4 months to get their idea closer to an implementation stage.
-Activities over the 4 month period might include: information gathering, recruiting new partners, convening community members and potential audiences, and other activities that help advance the collaboration’s understanding of the project.
+ValleyCreates first provides a planning grant to collaborations of three or more partners, to give time and resources to advance their idea to the point where, if selected, the applicants could begin implementation of their project in a timely manner.
+Planning grant grantees will have a period of 5 months to get their idea closer to an implementation stage.
+Activities over the 5-month period might include: information gathering, recruiting new partners, convening community members and potential audiences, and other activities that help advance the collaboration’s understanding of the project.

-Implementation grants will be awarded through a competitive application process, and it is understood that not all projects will be able to be implemented based on the results of planning and research.
+Implementation grants will be awarded through a competitive application process, to those who received a planning grant.
+It is understood that not all projects will receive funding for implementation.

-There is a total of $80,000 available for the ValleyCreates Planning Grant Program.
-Up to 10 awards will be made.
+Planning Grants: There is a total of $80,000 available for the ValleyCreates Planning Grant Program.
+Grant requests may range between $5,000 and $10,000 and up to 10 awards will be made (nine awards were made in 2019).

-CFWM will give preference to applications that incorporate the following:
+CFWM gives preference to applications that incorporate the following:

 - New types of collaboration (cross-discipline; cross-sector, different relationship with existing partners)